aesokolowski/algoexpert/README.md

 for this algorithm stuff because it's close to pseudocode and has braces.

 ### To run sample tests:
-enter 'node index' from this folder to run all tests sequentially or enter 'node attempt' within a test folder to run that single test
+if you don't have Node installed globally, install it

+to run a single test, navigate to the desired folder and enter 'node attempt' to run all the tests, you'd probably want to create a file, so from the root of this project enter 'node index > results.txt && code results.txt'.
+Obviously code can be replaced with vi or whatever program you wish to view the results in